 The Global Peace Index is a composite index measuring the peacefulness of countries.
 It is made up of 23 quantitative and qualitative indicators each weighted on a scale of 1-5.
 The lower the score the more peaceful the country.
 The 2021 Report confirms, as in previous years, that Scandinavian and Nordic countries are among the most peaceful in the world.

 Sir Ciarán added:

 The findings from the 2021 Global Peace Index are similar to those of our own research in Coventry through the Better Place Index.
 Using linear regression models to measure the statistical effect of particular variables, such as the percentage of women in parliament and the marginal tax rate, this confirms that there is a high correlation between peace and the best places to live.

 The 2021 Global Peace Index shows that global peacefulness is still very fragile, especially in the Middle East and North Africa, while Europe remains the most peaceful region in the world.
 Less than half of the 20 plus indicators in the 2021 Index showed an improvement.

 Sir Ciarán said:

 Leaders in all fields should also note two other things.
 Firstly, that this year’s Global Peace Index only accounts for nine months of the global impact of COVID-19 - the impact could well be worse next year.
 And secondly, as leaders prepare for COP26 in Glasgow in November, that there is a high correlation between peace and those countries that have been able and have chosen to respond to the climate change emergency.
-These are issues, among many others associated with ‘Leadership for Peace’, that we’ll be discussing at the annual RISING Global Peace Forum in Coventry in November.
+These are issues, among many others associated with ‘Leadership for Peace’.

 Watch Sir Ciarán’s statement on YouTube.